 Your children are not there to be your messenger, nor are they there to use as punishment to your ex.
 For example, keeping your children from visitations just because you are unhappy with your ex.

 Do not involve your children in your marriage separation, as much as it is possible to do so.
 They are not divorcing your mate, you are.

 Keep an eye on your children’s behavior

 It is said that girls generally deal with separation and divorce of their parents better than boys.
-This is because females have a greater capacity to emotionally digest.
-This doesn’t mean that both will not experience side effects of this drastic change in their life.
-Sadness, isolation, difficulty concentrating, and insecurities are common emotional side-effect in marriage separation with children.
+This is because females have a higher capacity to digest emotionally.

 Keep other adults informed

-You may wish inform teachers, coaches, and parents of your children’s close friends of your separation so that they can keep an eye out for behavioral issues in your child such as anxiety, depression, and changes in routine.
+You may wish to inform teachers, coaches, and parents of your children’s close friends of your separation so that they can keep an eye out for behavioral issues in your children, such as anxiety and depression, and changes in routine.
 This will keep you up to date on how your child is handling the separation.

-Separating is never easy on you or your children.
-Approach the situation with age appropriate terms and do not share more than is necessary.
+Marriage separation is never easy for you or your children.
+Approach the situation with appropriate age terms and do not share more than is necessary.
 Maintaining a respectful relationship with your ex will go a long way in making your children feel like their family is still intact.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.